Heather Stilwell

 Stilwell became a member and eventual chair of the Surrey School Board.
 She voted to ban sex education and condom machines in Surrey schools.
 In 1997 she also voted, along with the majority of the school board, that three books dealing with families where both parents were of the same sex not be included as optional learning resources.
 These books were requested by a kindergarten teacher to teach his pupils about diversity and tolerance.

 A legal battle to overturn the decision to ban the three books went all the way to the Supreme Court of Canada, where the school board's decision was overturned in 2002.

 The judgement in the case cited the need for families headed by same-sex couples to be respected.
 Chief Justice Beverley McLachlin dismissed the board's concerns that children would be confused or misled by classroom information about same-sex parents.
-She pointed out that the children of same-sex parents are rubbing shoulders with children from more traditional families and wrote: "Tolerance is always age-appropriate, children cannot learn unless they are exposed to views that differ from those they are taught at home."
+She said that the children of same-sex parents are rubbing shoulders with children from more traditional families and wrote: "Tolerance is always age-appropriate, children cannot learn unless they are exposed to views that differ from those they are taught at home."
 The legal fees ended up costing Surrey taxpayers over $1,200,000.

 Stilwell ran as an independent candidate for the School Board in the Surrey municipal election held Nov 19, 2005, and won re-election.

 In May 2007 Stilwell proposed a motion to ensure that if the film An Inconvenient Truth, about global warming, were used as a resource in the Surrey School District, other resources which give an opposing view would also be used.
 This motion was unanimously passed by other members of the Board of Education.
 An article on the CBC website has quoted her on An Inconvenient Truth: "I think there is climate change, there's no question about that.
 Whether what Al Gore says about it is the truth, I have questions."